Waldyr Alves Rodrigues Jr.

-Rodrigues is well known for his diverse research interests such as the applications of Clifford algebras, the study of extraordinary solutions of the relativistic wave equations, and the foundations of quantum mechanics and relativity; he has given several lectures on these subjects at international meetings.
-He advised 12 Ph.D. theses in both mathematics and physics, and is the author of more 135 papers published in leading scientific journals and dozens of chapters of books.
+Rodrigues is well known for his diverse research interests, such as the applications of Clifford algebras, the study of extraordinary solutions of the relativistic wave equations, and the foundations of quantum mechanics and relativity; he has given several lectures on these subjects at international meetings.
+He advised 12 Ph.D. theses in both mathematics and physics, and published over 135 papers in leading scientific journals and dozens of chapters of books.
 More than a hundred of his papers are reviewed in Mathematics Reviews and the Zentrallblat für Mathematik.
 He serves on the editorial board of the journals Advances in Applied Clifford Algebras and Random Operators and Stochastic Equations.
-He is a member of the American Mathematical Society, the International Association of Mathematical Physics, Brazilian Mathematical Society, the Brazilian Society for Applied and Computational Mathematics, the Brazilian Physical Society, the New York Academy of Sciences, and the Lódz Society of Sciences.
+He was a member of the American Mathematical Society, the International Association of Mathematical Physics, Brazilian Mathematical Society, the Brazilian Society for Applied and Computational Mathematics, the Brazilian Physical Society, the New York Academy of Sciences, and the Lódz Society of Sciences.
 He won in 1992 and in 1998 the Zeferino Vaz Prize for Academic Achievement in Mathematics.
-He is author (among others) of the books Nonlocality in Quantum Physics (with A. A. Grib) and The Many Faces of Maxwell, Dirac and Einstein Equations, A Clifford Bundle Approach (with E. Capelas de Oliveira).
+He is the author (among others) of the books Nonlocality in Quantum Physics (with A. A. Grib) and The Many Faces of Maxwell, Dirac and Einstein Equations, A Clifford Bundle Approach (with E. Capelas de Oliveira).
 Rodrigues has been a visiting scientist at MIT (USA) in 1976/1978 and Visiting Professor at Trento University (1987/1988), Perugia University (1989), and Liverpool University (2001/2002).
-He is Editor-in-Chief of the Springer-Birkhäuser journal Advances in Applied Clifford Algebras, and member of the Russian Academy of Natural Sciences (RANS).
+He was Editor-in-Chief of the Springer-Birkhäuser journal Advances in Applied Clifford Algebras and a member of the Russian Academy of Natural Sciences (RANS).

-He is a recipient of the Paul Sabatier University gold medal for contributions to mathematical physics.
+He is a recipient of the Paul Sabatier University Gold Medal for contributions to mathematical physics.